Lucerne Travel Pass / Tell Pass: Is it worth it?

 Considering the Lucerne travel pass for your Switzerland trip?
 This Central Switzerland Tell Pass is your ticket to the Lucerne region, but is it actually worth it?
 Read on to find out.

-If you’re planning a trip to Lucerne and its nearby mountains, you might be wondering about Central Switzerland’s Tell Pass, the travel pass for the Lake Lucerne region.
+If you’re planning a trip to Lucerne and its nearby mountains, you might be wondering about Central Switzerland’s travel pass, known as the Tell Pass (until 1 April 2026) but soon-to-be-rebranded as the Lucerne Travel Pass.

 Imagine exploring the heart of Switzerland without the stress of constant ticket purchases and an ever-dwindling travel budget.
 Picture cruising across a reflective lake, riding a vintage train up the mountainside and wandering medieval towns, all with a single pass in hand.
-That’s the magic of the Tell Pass!
+That’s the magic of the Lucerne Travel Pass!

 The Central Switzerland Tell Pass is your key to hassle-free adventures in the Lake Lucerne region, giving you easy and affordable access to mountain viewpoints, hidden gems and charming towns alike.